BaoHP/elk_custom/README.md

     -u elastic:<your current elastic password> \
     -d '{"password" : "<your new password>"}'
 ```

-## Extensibility

-### How to add plugins

-To add plugins to any ELK component you have to:

-1. Add a `RUN` statement to the corresponding `Dockerfile` (eg. `RUN logstash-plugin install logstash-filter-json`)
-1. Add the associated plugin code configuration to the service configuration (eg. Logstash input/output)
-1. Rebuild the images using the `docker-compose build` command

 ### How to enable the provided extensions

 A few extensions are available inside the [`extensions`](extensions) directory.
 These extensions provide features which